cjdelisle/cjdns/README_HR.md

 with other routers that are physically close by and numerically near to their address.

-The router engine is a modified implementation of the [Kademlia][] distributed hash table.
+Motor usmjerivača je modificirana implementacija [Kademlia][] ddistribuirane hash tablice.

 ## Zajednica